0dot0repeating/dakka/README.md

 of easy, but still pretty damn easy.
 Eventually, I'll change up the monsters to fix this.
 Today's not that day.

-***IMPORTANT:*** The latest version of this mod only works in Zandronum versions at least 3.0 and ZDoom versions at least 2.8.0.
-This shouldn't be an issue anymore, considering Zandronum 3.0 finally released and ZDoom is long past 2.8.0 (well, QZDoom and GZDoom), but just make sure anyway, alright?
+***IMPORTANT:*** This mod is intended for Zandronum 3.0 and ZDoom 2.8.1.
+Ever since GZDoom switched over to OpenAL, stereo sounds have been playing incredibly wrong - downmixed to mono and *much* quieter - and since Dakka uses a mix of mono sounds and stereo sounds, this will result in some weapons sounding much quieter than they should.
+There is nothing I can do about this.

 Any version at and before 0.06-alpha6-2 were made in the days of Zandronum 1.3.
 ZDoom 2.5.0 and Zandronum 2.0 will run them without a hitch.
-Newer versions *should*, but no promises.

 **DOWNLOAD:** http://jinotra.in/downloads/mods/doom/dakka/